 While nominating the sums insured on an insurance policy is the responsibility of the property owner, a professional insurance broker can provide advice on what the market is doing to guide your decision.

 While an increase in your building sum insured may not be the advice you want to hear, it will help ensure you have sufficient insurance protection in a claim.

 Insurance brokers can provide professional guidance on:

 - How to ensure your property is appropriately insured to cover the total cost of rebuilding,

 - How to achieve the best value for money when it comes to property insurance, and

 - Why it’s so important to be fully insured.

-Should you desire more specific advice on the exact amount it would cost to replace and reinstate your property in a total loss, you may wish to consult with and engage the services of a Certified Practising Valuer to obtain a certified property valuation.
+Should you desire more specific advice on the exact amount it would cost to replace and reinstate your property in a total loss, you may wish to consult with and engage the services of a Certified Quantity Surveyor.

 Connect with a CBN Authorised Broker near you to help ensure your property is insured for an appropriate amount, so you don’t experience a financial shortfall if you need to rebuild following a claim.

 For professional insurance advice, connect with a CBN Authorised Insurance Broker.